Cloudy eyes in dogs can be associated with different eye problems, or it can just be a sign of your dog aging.

 Other common causes of cloudy eyes include:

-Lenticular sclerosis (or nuclear sclerosis) is quite common and is not painful, and is considered a normal change associated with aging.
+Lenticular sclerosis (or nuclear sclerosis) is a common and painless condition , that is a normal change associated with aging.
 It occurs when the fibers in the lens of the eye become older and less flexible, resulting in a bluish, transparent haze that you can see best when looking at your dog from the side of their face.
 It can appear as a “cloudy” discoloration on the pupil.
+It typically occurs in both eyes symmetrically.
+Luckily, it does not seem to significantly affect a dog’s vision.

 Although some senior dogs do end up developing age-related cataracts after having lenticular sclerosis, there does not appear to be a causal relationship between the two.